 - Rights and obligations are related to each other.

-- The Fundamental duties, which are enforceable by Law, are meant to serve as a constant reminder to every citizen that while the Constitution specifically grants them certain fundamental rights, it also requires citizens to observe basic norms of democratic behavior and conduct.
+- The Fundamental duties, which are enforceable by Law, are meant to serve as a constant reminder to every citizen that while the Constitution specifically grants them certain fundamental rights, it also requires citizens to observe basic norms of democratic behaviour and conduct.

 Why is it necessary to enforce Fundamental Duties by Law?